natir/fpa/Readme.md

 If the name of the read does not exist in the file it will not be replaced.

-If the path passed as parameter does not exist, the names will automatically be replaced by a number a file like above example will be created.
+If you use `-o`, the names will automatically be replaced by a number a file like above example will be created.

-### Index option
+#### Index

 fpa can build an index of offset of the records in the file where a reads appears.